xfbs/clists/README.markdown

-CLists
+clists
 ======

-CLists is a collection of data structures implemented in C/C++.
-Currently, these are all linked list implementations (`slist` and `dlist`), but I plan to add implementations of vectors (similar to `std::vector` in C++) and of maps (similar to `std::map` in C++).
-All of these implementations aren't fully optimizied, but they are legible (I try to keep them well commented) so that anyone can understand, change or rewrite them.
+This is a project to build some simple reusable data structures in C that are simple to use.

 slist
 -----

-SList is the implementation of a (single linked list)[http://en.wikipedia.org/wiki/Singly_linked_list#Singly_linked_lists].
-The code is in `slist.h` and `slist.c`, testing code can be found in `stest.c` as well as `sbench.c`.
-It uses the struct `slist`, which contains a pointer to the first and last node and the size of the list.
-Having a pointer to the last node means that appending to the list is efficient, the pointer to the first node means that pushing to the list is efficient.
-All functions that work with slists are prefixed with `slist_`.
-Information about the functions and their parameters can be found in `slist.h`.
+SList is an implementation of a singly linked list (the nodes only store a pointer to the next node, not the previous node).
+To use the code, include `clists/slist.h` and link against `libclists.a`.
+The functions found in the header file are pretty much self-explanatory, a simple usage could look like this:

+    // allocate new list
+    slist_t *list = slist_new();
+    int number = 5;

+    // add pointer to number to list slist_append(list, &number);

+    // output the number
+    printf("the number is: %d\n", slist_get(list, 0));

+    // free the list
+    slist_free(list);

 dlist
 -----

-DList is the implementation of a (doubly linked list)[http://en.wikipedia.org/wiki/Doubly_linked_list].
-The code is in `dlist.h` and `dlist.c`, testing code can be found in `dtest.c` and `dbench.c`.
-It uses the struct `dlist` internally, which has pointers to the head of the list (first node), the tail of the list (last node) and the size of the list.
-Having a pointer to the head and the tail means that appending and pushing is efficient.
-All functions that work with dlists are prefixed with `dlist_`.
-Information of the API can be found in `dlist.h`.
+Similar to SList, DList is also an implementation of a linked list, but this one is double linked (the nodes have both pointers to the previous and next node).
+The header file to include is located in `clists/dlist.h`, again you have to link agains `libclists.a`.
+The usage is also similar (pretty much the same, but with dlist_ prefixed instead of slist_):

+    // allocate new list
+    dlist_t *list = dlist_new();
+    int number = 5;

+    // add pointer to number
+    dlist_append(list, &number);

+    // output number
+    printf("the number is: %d\n", dlist_get(list, 0));

+    // free the list
+    slist_free(list);

 compiling
 ---------

-All C code in this project is C99, thus when compiling you may need to pass a flag to your compiler to make it aware of this.
-To compile the slist and dlist tests, you can use these commands:

-    gcc -std=c99 -o stest stest.c slist.c debug.c
-    gcc -std=c99 -o dtest dtest.c dlist.c debug.c
+The Makefile knows both how to compile the code (and produce a library file called `libclists.a`) and how to compile and run the tests.

+    # compile the code
+    make all

+    # compile and run the tests
+    make tests

 contributing
 ------------